 Passive investing seeks to generate average market returns and involves hanging on to investments over a long period of time in order to ride out the market’s ups and downs.
-Active investing seeks to outperform the market — a trait that many investors are finding more desirable as markets have turned down — and involves more frequent buying and selling.
+Active investing seeks to outperform the market — a trait that many investors are finding more desirable when markets turn down — and involves more frequent buying and selling.

 The two approaches offer different advantages and potential drawbacks to consider.